Unmasked candidate says government can't tell her what to do

 He jawed at Johnson for a couple more seconds before going on his way.
 Johnson classified the encounter as hostile, a rarity, she said.

-She estimated that her defiance of the recently approved city mask ordinance had drawn complaints from 20 percent of the people she had encountered on the Plaza.
+She estimated her defiance of the recently approved city mask ordinance had drawn complaints from 20 percent of the people she encountered on the Plaza.

 I asked her if she would ever wear a mask.
-Maybe if she was in a hospital, she said, though visitors wouldn't be mingling with sick people in this era.
+Maybe if she were in a hospital, she said.

 Johnson must be forgetful.
-The New Mexican on April 21 ran a striking photo of Johnson and her small children, all of them in masks or long handkerchiefs fashioned into face coverings.
+The New Mexican on April 21 ran a striking photo of Johnson and her four small children.
+She and the kids all wore masks or long handkerchiefs fashioned into V-shaped face coverings.

-In the photo, Johnson wore a long blue-and-white hanky as her mask.
-Her kids were in tow as she protested outside the state Capitol along with some 20 other adults who criticized Gov. Michelle Lujan Grisham's quarantine order.
+Johnson had the kids in tow as she protested outside the state Capitol along with some 20 other adults.
+Johnson had donned the mask while criticizing Democratic Gov. Michelle Lujan Grisham's quarantine order.

-"We are small business owners, and we are hurting," Johnson said from behind her face covering.
-"I'm not an extremist.
-I'm not an activist."
+Now Johnson's unhappiness is with the governor and the City Council ordering people to wear masks in public places.

-Johnson wouldn't divulge her age to me, a biographical question every candidate for public office receives, especially when she's written up for violating an ordinance.
+Johnson established a small campaign station near the obelisk on the Plaza.
+A table with her campaign flyers was adorned with American flags.

 "I don't tell anyone my age," she said.

-I mentioned two-time presidential candidate Gary Hart, who also would duck the question because he had shaved two years off his age.
+I mentioned two-time presidential candidate Gary Hart, who also would duck the question because some claimed he had shaved a year off his age.
 Johnson didn't seem to know who Hart was.

 Covering Northern New Mexico, the district is a Democratic stronghold.
-Leger Fernandez routed six opponents in the Democratic primary and is an overwhelming favorite to defeat Johnson in November.
+Leger Fernandez defeated six opponents in the Democratic primary and is an overwhelming favorite to rout Johnson in the November election.

-Johnson said she is moving Democrats to her side by hitting Leger Fernandez for her support of abortion rights.
-Churchgoing New Mexicans favor life, Johnson said.
+Johnson said she is flipping registered Democrats to her side by highlighting Leger Fernandez's alliance with big-money groups favoring abortion rights.

-Johnson said she cast her vote for former New Mexico Gov. Gary Johnson, no relation, who was the Libertarian candidate for president.
+She said she cast her ballot for former New Mexico Gov. Gary Johnson, no relation, who was the Libertarian candidate for president.

 "My loyalty is to New Mexicans," she said.

-This does not extend to Lujan Grisham and other New Mexico politicians ordering people to wear masks.
+This does not extend to Lujan Grisham and other New Mexico Democrats ordering people to wear masks.

-Was she as critical of Texas Gov. Greg Abbott, a fellow Republican who just ordered people in most of his vast state to wear face coverings in public?
+Was Johnson as critical of Texas Gov. Greg Abbott, a fellow Republican who just ordered people in most of his vast state to wear face coverings in public?

 "I'm not going to wear a mask in Texas, and I'm not going to wear a mask in New Mexico," Johnson said.